"Mortgage the house on this one, folks."

 But if you decide margin has a place in your portfolio, we're not here to tell you that you're wrong.
 Margin can enhance your returns.
 But if you use too much and don't know what you're doing, it can wipe out your life's savings.
 That's why we recommend that:

 - Unless you are 100% comfortable and have read (at least twice) the margin agreement with your broker, stay away altogether.
 It's not worth the hassle.

 - If you decide to use margin, keep it at 20% or less of your total portfolio's worth.

 - Never use leverage if the worst-case scenario would cause you financial ruin.
 Never.

-This article was first published on March 20, 2007.
+This article was first published March 20, 2007.
 It has been updated.

 Tim Hanson and Brian Richards heartily recommend chocolate chunk cookies as a mid-afternoon snack.
-They do not own shares of any company mentioned.
-Wal-Mart is a Motley Fool Inside Value recommendation.
-T. Rowe Price Growth Stock is a Champion Funds recommendation.
+Tim doesn't own shares of any company mentioned.
+Brian owns shares of Microsoft.
+T. Rowe Price Growth Stock fund is a Champion Funds recommendation.
+Legg Mason is an Inside Value pick and Motley Fool holding.
+Google is a Rule Breakers recommendation.
 The Fool's disclosure policy, while satisfying, is not quite as satisfying as a mid-afternoon chocolate chunk cookie.